 He wrote, directed, and starred in several films throughout the 80s and 90s.
 He was nominated for a British Academy Award for Crimes and Misdemeanors and received an Oscar nomination for his performance in Martin Scorsese’s The Aviator.
 In 2016, he starred alongside Louis C.K. and Steve Buscemi in the series Horace and Pete.

 A recipient of the National Science Board’s Public Service Award, Alda is a visiting professor at and founding member of Stony Brook University’s Alan Alda Center for Communicating Science, where he helps develop innovative programs on how scientists communicate with the public.
-He sits on the board of AI research body The Future of Life Institute, alongside Stephen Hawking, Morgan Freeman, and Elon Musk, and is on the Board of Directors of the World Science Festival.
+His new company, Alda Communication Training (ACT), based on The Alda Method™, teaches effective communicating face-to-face and in writing.
+He sits on the board of A.I. research body The Future of Life Institute, alongside Stephen Hawking, Morgan Freeman, and Elon Musk, and is on the Board of Directors of the World Science Festival.

 - ABC News person of the week: Alan Alda brings his love of science to children (2012)

 - Alda on Morning Joe: How to better communicate science (2013)

 - Commencement address at Carnegie Mellon University (2015)

 - Alan Alda on why science and art are 'long lost lovers' (2016)

 - Brains on Trial: Episode 1, "Determining Guilt

 The well-known actor and writer takes a humorous look at a serious question: what’s been the meaning of my life?
 Having survived a near death experience on a mountaintop in Chile and wanting to squeeze the most juice out of his second chance at life, he listens again to advice he’s heard himself giving young people over the years and spins a story that holds on to laughter as it plunges down a few blind alleys – toward a surprising conclusion.Read More >